Alana Campos Draws Attention To Her Glistening Derriere In Skintight Animal-Print Bikini

 Alana stood with her body turned to the side.
 She posed near a large rock formation with both of her hands in front of her and her back arched.
 She pushed her curvy booty outward and pulled her shoulders back as she tilted her head and gave a smoldering stare into the camera.

 She accessorized the style with a shell necklace.
-In the caption of the post, Alana told her followers that there were more photos of her wearing the sexy two-piece, and that they knew where to find them.
+In the caption of the post, Alana told her followers that there were more photos of her wearing the sexy two-piece and that they knew where to find them.

-Her long, dark hair was parted to the side.
-The locks were styled in damp curls that spilled down her back and lightly brushed over the tops of her shoulders.

 "Absolutely Gorgeous," one follower stated.